-You are welcome to send any feedback on the Syllabus to the current maintainer's e-mail address (forisek@dcs.fmph.uniba.sk).
+You are welcome to send any feedback on the Syllabus to the maintainers' e-mail address (forisek@dcs.fmph.uniba.sk).

 For people interested in contributing to the quality of the Syllabus, some additional background on the Syllabus and other miscellaneous information can be found at http://ksp.sk/~misof/ioi-syllabus/.